tascha/ConnectedLib/2_what_is_a_community_partnership/README.md

 Partnerships are not formed by simple client and contractor relationships.
 Although a partnership may involve payment and contracts, it is a deeper collaboration.
 Partners work with the library to develop a unique offering.
 <br>
-<div class="table-format"><span class="title"><h5>IS THIS A GOOD PARTNERSHIP OPPORTUNITY?</h5></span><h5>Answer these questions before launching a joint project.</h5><ul>❏  Do we have a shared or complementary goal?<br>❏  Will we achieve this goal more easily or more effectively together?<br>❏  What can the library do that the partner cannot do (or cannot do as well)?<br>❏  What can the partner do that the library cannot do (or cannot do as well)?<br>❏  Does this partnership align with the library’s strategic plan?<br>❏  What resources are needed to achieve this goal?
+<div class="table-format1"><span class="title"><h5>IS THIS A GOOD PARTNERSHIP OPPORTUNITY?</h5></span><h5>Answer these questions before launching a joint project.</h5><ul>❏  Do we have a shared or complementary goal?<br>❏  Will we achieve this goal more easily or more effectively together?<br>❏  What can the library do that the partner cannot do (or cannot do as well)?<br>❏  What can the partner do that the library cannot do (or cannot do as well)?<br>❏  Does this partnership align with the library’s strategic plan?<br>❏  What resources are needed to achieve this goal?
 Who will provide them?</ul>
 </div>
 <br>